rdemers/org-rd-fullstack-springboot-nuxt/doc/ocidev.md

 * Operations on a containerization platform will require more resources in terms of: disk space, I/O and memory.
 The performance impacts will be significant.
 * We assume that the CI/CD pipeline has the necessary tools to build the application (java, node and others) with the right versions.

-This list represents the main issues for the construction of OCI images.
+This list represents the main issues for the construction of OCI image.
 However, several complementary issues must also be taken into consideration when deploying the application inside a containerization platform.
 The next sections present the technical specifications, norms and standards in order to address these issues.

 ## Builder, layers and tools (SprinBoot)